Our Staff

-The Bergeron Wellness Center counseling staff includes three full-time counselors, one part-time counselor, and two graduate-level counseling interns.
-Each counselor has a generalist background with specific areas of interest and expertise.
+At the Bergeron Wellness Center, each counselor has a generalist background with specific areas of interest and expertise.
 They provide short-term mental health counseling for students, as well as referrals off-campus for longer-term counseling as needed.
-They work closely with the nurse practitioners and psychiatric nurse practitioners to support the holistic health of the student body.
+They work closely with other staff to support the holistic health of the student body.

-If you would like to make an appointment with one of the counselors, please call The Bergeron Wellness Center at 802.654.2234.
+If you would like to make an appointment with one of the counselors, please go to the myHealth Portal or call The Bergeron Wellness Center at 802.654.2234.

 Kathy has been a mental health professional since 1993 when she earned her MA from Antioch New England Graduate School.
 She is a Licensed Clinical Mental Health Counselor and Licensed Alcohol and Drug Abuse Counselor.
 She has spent her career working with young adults and their families.